MicrosoftDocs/entra-docs/docs/identity/saas-apps/my-ibisworld-tutorial.md

 ## Configure My IBISWorld SSO

 To configure single sign-on on **My IBISWorld** side, you need to send the **App Federation Metadata Url** to your [IBISWorld Client Relationship Manager](https://www.ibisworld.com/contact-us/).
-They set this setting to have the SAML SSO connection set properly on both sides.
+We will need this to have the SAML SSO connection set properly on both sides.

 If you have any questions, please contact your [IBISWorld Client Relationship Manager](https://www.ibisworld.com/contact-us/) and they will liaise with IBISWorld IT Department.